Dungan people: Present day

 As Ding (2005) notes, "[t]he Dungan people derive from China's Hui people, and now live mainly in Kyrgyzstan and Kazakhstan.
 Their population is about 110,000.
 This people have now developed a separate ethnicity outside China, yet they have close relations with the Hui people in culture, ethnic characteristics and ethnic identity."
 Today the Dungans play a role as cultural "shuttles" and economic mediators between Central Asia and the Chinese world.
 Husei Daurov, the president of the Dungan center, has succeeded in transforming cultural exchanges into commercial partnerships.

-In February 2020, a conflict broke out between ethnic Kazakhs and Dungans in the Korday area in Kazakhstan on the border to Kyrgyzstan.
+In February 2020, a conflict broke out between ethnic Kazakhs and Dungans in the Korday area in Kazakhstan, near the border with Kyrgyzstan.
 According to official Kazakh sources, 10 people were killed and many more were wounded.
 In the altercation, cars and homes were burned and rifles were fired.
 600 people fled across the border to Kyrgyzstan.

 Language

-The Dungan language, which the Dungan people call the "Hui language" (Хуэйзў йүян/回族語言 or Huejzw jyian), is similar to the Zhongyuan dialect of Mandarin Chinese, which is widely spoken in the south of Gansu and the west of Guanzhong in Shaanxi in China.
+The Dungan language, which the Dungan people call the "Hui language", is similar to the Zhongyuan dialect of Mandarin Chinese, which is widely spoken in the south of Gansu and the west of Guanzhong in Shaanxi in China.

 Like other varieties of Chinese, Dungan is tonal.
 There are two main dialects, one with four tones and the other, considered standard, with three tones in the final position in words and four tones in the non-final position.

-Some Dungan vocabulary may sound archaic to Chinese people.
-For example, they refer to a President as an "Emperor" (Хуаңды/皇帝, huan'g-di) and call government offices yamen (ямын/衙門, ya-min), a term for mandarins' offices in ancient China.
+Dungan preserves archaic Qing-era vocabulary.
 Their language also contains many loanwords from Russian, Arabic, Persian and Turkic.
-Since the 1940s, the language has been written in Cyrillic script, though the language has historically also used Chinese characters and Xiao'erjing (Arabic script used for Chinese), though these are now considered obsolete.
+Dungan is uniquely written using the Cyrillic script.

 Dungan people are generally multilingual.
 In addition to Dungan Chinese, more than two-thirds of the Dungan speak Russian and a small proportion can speak Kyrgyz or other languages belonging to the titular nationalities of the countries where they live.